Philippines faces alarming rise in HIV infections – DW – 12/23/2024

 However, government data shows that only 13% of key populations are aware of pre-exposure prophylaxis, and just 60% know that HIV testing is free.

 "The high rate of late diagnoses underscores the urgent need for accessible and timely HIV testing," Lui Ocampo, executive director of UNAIDS Philippines told DW.
-Currently, it's estimated that nearly 40% of PLHIV in the Philippines are undiagnosed, with misconceptions about HIV and low levels of awareness persisting.
-Among key populations like transgender women (TGW) and female sex workers (FSW), knowledge about HIV remains alarmingly low, hovering at roughly 30%.
+Currently, it's estimated that nearly 40% of people living with HIV (PLHIV) in the Philippines are undiagnosed, with misconceptions about HIV and low levels of awareness persisting.
+Among parts of the population, like transgender women (TGW) and female sex workers (FSW), knowledge about HIV remains alarmingly low, hovering at roughly 30%.

 Still a long way to go

 Elena Felix has been living with HIV for 30 years.
-The 66-year-old grandmother recalls her diagnosis in the 1990s, when doctors gave her just ten years to live.
+The 66-year-old grandmother recalls her diagnosis in the 1990s, when doctors gave her just 10 years to live.

 Gadon went as far as heckling and threatening PLHIV individuals planning to file a complaint, warning they would be subjected to public humiliation.
 Earlier this year, the Supreme Court ruled for the disbarment of Gadon.
 Felix hopes the victory sends a powerful message: HIV status should never be used to shame or discredit anyone.